 Jim now spends much of his time in Ireland, here in Co.
 Carlow.
 His latest record Murmurations was written specifically for solo electric guitar and was inspired by a natural phenomenon that Jim witnessed in and around Borris, the massive gatherings of starlings that occur during winter evenings.
 Moginie himself says of the performance: “Those seemingly random or repetitive movements of the birds, that in the language of a singular guitar I sought to echo nature.
 I flatter myself to think I could come close.”

-Discussing music that seeks to echo nature.
-Something like: It’s not unusual for musicians to take inspiration in this way.
-Australian composer Peter Sculthorpe once wrote ‘I've never strayed too far from a pantheistic belief in the sacred in nature, and the main body of my music is concerned with seeking this”.
+It’s not unusual for musicians to take inspiration from nature: Australian composer Peter Sculthorpe once wrote ‘I’ve never strayed too far from a pantheistic belief in the sacred in nature, and the main body of my music is concerned with seeking this”.
+Saint Saens ‘Carnival of the Animals’, the ever changing ocean Debussy ‘La Mer’ or the dramatic weather in Beethoven’s Symphony No. 6 ‘Pastoral’ are other examples.